 |How to select, store, prepare and preserve a variety of farm-fresh produce|

-only about 80 calories!
-Apples are also a good source of fiber,
+about 80 calories!
+Apples are also a good source of fiber, especially

-especially if you eat the peel, and they contain only a trace of
+if you eat the peel, and they contain only a trace of sodium and fat.

 High quality apples are smooth-skinned, crisp, juicy and well-colored